Blog

 The experienced lawyers at Peter T. Nicholl Law Offices have recovered millions on behalf of our clients, many of whom were car crash victims.
 Unlike the insurance company, our firm is committed to pursuing maximum compensation on behalf of our clients.

+You should be able to seek compensation for damages from the at-fault driver’s liability insurance, even though your registration has expired.
 The key thing to remember is the accident did not happen because of your expired tag.
 The crash occurred because of the other driver’s negligence.

 It is negligent to drive with an expired registration, but the insurance company cannot assign fault to you because of your failure to renew your registration.
 They can only assign fault to you for something you did that caused the crash to happen, such as: